LaurentRDC/iris-ued/README.rst

 License
 -------

-iris is made available under the MIT License.
+iris is made available under the GPLv3 License.
 For more details, see `LICENSE.txt <https://github.com/LaurentRDC/iris-ued/blob/master/LICENSE.txt>`_.